-Now we know that whatever the law says it speaks to those who are under the law, so that every mouth may be stopped, and the whole world may be held accountable to God.
-For by works of the law no human being will be justified in his sight, since through the law comes knowledge of sin.
+19Now we know that whatever the law says it speaks to those who are under the law, so that every mouth may be stopped, and the whole world may be held accountable to God.
+20For by works of the law no human being will be justified in his sight, since through the law comes knowledge of sin.

-But now the righteousness of God has been manifested apart from the law, although the Law and the Prophets bear witness to it-the righteousness of God through faith in Jesus Christ for all who believe.
-For there is no distinction: for all have sinned and fall short of the glory of God, and are justified by his grace as a gift, through the redemption that is in Christ Jesus, whom God put forward as a propitiation by his blood, to be received by faith.
+21But now the righteousness of God has been manifested apart from the law, although the Law and the Prophets bear witness to it- 22the righteousness of God through faith in Jesus Christ for all who believe.
+For there is no distinction: 23for all have sinned and fall short of the glory of God, 24and are justified by his grace as a gift, through the redemption that is in Christ Jesus, 25whom God put forward as a propitiation by his blood, to be received by faith.
 This was to show God's righteousness, because in his divine forbearance he had passed over former sins.
-It was to show his righteousness at the present time, so that he might be just and the justifier of the one who has faith in Jesus.
+26It was to show his righteousness at the present time, so that he might be just and the justifier of the one who has faith in Jesus.

-Then what becomes of our boasting?
+27Then what becomes of our boasting?
 It is excluded.
 By what kind of law?
 By a law of works?
 No, but by the law of faith.
-For we hold that one is justified by faith apart from works of the law.
+28For we hold that one is justified by faith apart from works of the law.

-L This is the Word of the Lord.

-C Thanks be to God.
+- L This is the Word of the Lord. - C Thanks be to God.

 - L Alleluia, Alleluia.
-Fear not, little flock, for it is your Father's good pleasure to give you the kingdom.
-Alleluia. - C Alleluia, Alleluia.
-Fear not, little flock, for it is your Father's good pleasure to give you the kingdom.
+Fear not, little flock, Alleluia. - Alleluia, Alleluia.
+For it is your Father's good pleasure to give you the kingdom.
 Alleluia.